-Low-inco ome criteria 1.The in dividual currently receives or is a member of a family currently receiving assistance through: Supplemental Nutrition Assistance Program; Temporary Assistance for Needy Families Program; Supplemental Security Income through the Social Security Administration; or state or local income-based public assistance. past 6 months, the individual has received or is a member of a family that has received assistance through: Supplemental Nutrition Assistance Program; Temporary Assistance for Needy Families Program; Supplemental Security Income through the Social Security Administration; or state or local income-based public assistance.
-3. The Inc dividual is in a family whose total family income does not exceed the higher of: the current Federally established poverty line; or 70 percent of the Federally established lower living standard income level (LLSIL). dividual is a homeless individual who: lacks a fixed, regular, and adequate nighttime residence; and is а. i. sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; ii. living in a motel, hotel, trailer park, or campground due to the lack of alternative adequate accommodations; iii. living in an emergency or transitional shelter; or iv. awaiting foster care placement; b. has a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; is a migratory youth who is living in circumstances described in Sections 4.a. and 4.b. of this table; d. lives in cars, parks, public spaces, abandoned buildings, substandard housing, bus or training stations, or similar settings; or is a runaway. dividual receives or is eligible to receive a free or reduced-price lunch under the Richard B. Russell National I Lunch Act, unless the individual is a recipient of a secondary school diploma or its recognized equivalent. dividual is a foster child on behalf of whom state or local government payments are made. dividual is a person with a disability whose income meets the income requirement of Sections 3.a. or 3.b. of this table.
+- 1. The individual currently receives or is a member of a family currently receiving assistance through: - a.
+Supplemental Nutrition Assistance Program; - b.
+Temporary Assistance for Needy Families Program; - c.
+Supplemental Security Income through the Social Security Administration; or - d. state or local income-based public assistance. - 2.
+In the past 6 months, the individual has received or is a member of a family that has received assistance through: - a.
+Supplemental Nutrition Assistance Program; - b.
+Temporary Assistance for Needy Families Program; - c.
+Supplemental Security Income through the Social Security Administration; or - d. state or local income-based public assistance. - 3.
+The individual is in a family whose total family income does not exceed the higher of:75 - a. the current Federally established poverty line; or - b.
+70 percent of the Federally established lower living standard income level (LLSIL). - 4.
+The individual is a homeless individual who: 76 - a. lacks a fixed, regular, and adequate nighttime residence; and is - i. sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; - ii. living in a motel, hotel, trailer park, or campground due to the lack of alternative adequate accommodations; - iii. living in an emergency or transitional shelter; or - iv. awaiting foster care placement; - b. has a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - c. is a migratory youth who is living in circumstances described in Sections 4.a. and 4.b. of this table; - d. lives in cars, parks, public spaces, abandoned buildings, substandard housing, bus or training stations, or similar settings; or - e. is a runaway. - 5.
+The individual receives or is eligible to receive a free or reduced-price lunch under the Richard B. Russell National School Lunch Act, unless the individual is a recipient of a secondary school diploma or its recognized equivalent. - 6.
+The individual is a foster child on behalf of whom state or local government payments are made.

-&lt;sup>81 The term "lower living standard income level" (LLSIL) means the income level determined annually by the Secretary of Labor based on the most recent lower living family budget issued by the Secretary.
+&lt;sup>75 The term ''lower living standard income level'' (LLSIL) means the income level determined annually by the Secretary of Labor based on the most recent lower living family budget issued by the Secretary.
 Refer to NDOL's current notice on income guidelines for information on the current LLSIL.

-&lt;sup>82 42 USC §§ 14043e-2(6) and 11434a(2)
+&lt;sup>76 42 USC § 12473(6); 42 USC § 11434a(2)